chymaera96/NeuralSampleID/README.md

 ## Dataset Preparation

 The models are trained using the `fma_medium` subset of the Free Music Archive (FMA) dataset.
+The audio files are first preprocessed into source-separated stems; specifically `vocal`,`drum`,`bass`,`other` stems.
+For this, we use HTDemucs \[cite\].
+For the training setup, the source separated audio files should follow the following directory structure.

+htdemucs/ ├── 12345/ │ ├── vocals.mp3 │ ├── drums.mp3 │ ├── bass.mp3 │ └── other.mp3 ├── 12346/ │ ├── vocals.mp3 │ ├── drums.mp3 │ ├── bass.mp3 │ └── other.mp3 ├── ...

+Each subfolder (e.g., `12345`) corresponds to a unique FMA track ID and contains the separated stem files in `.mp3` format.

 ## Pretraining